A CRDT Primer Part I: Defanging Order Theory17 Nov 2015

 At each step, you either moved up or stayed in the same place in our diagram, and this would have been true no matter which two elements you chose at each step.
 The important thing to notice is that the following statement is true:

 As an experiment, you can try taking joins in any order, always joining the result of one join with any other element you like.
 Write down the results in sequence.
 You should be able to place between any two results in your sequence.
-This is one way of understanding what it means for joins to be monotonic.
 We never go downwards.

 What’s the significance of this fact for CRDTs?
 In short, just as joins tend to move “upwards,” so do merges of state-based CRDTs tend to converge on the One True Value, and for the very same reasons.